 The Conference on Jewish Material Claims Against Germany

 Many organisations contributed to the design and development of The Holocaust Explained.
-They continue to be involved in its use a vibrant place to learn about the Holocaust and what is means for us today.
+They continue to be involved in its use as an accurate and engaging place to learn about the Holocaust online.

 The United States Holocaust Memorial Museum